 Guru Har Krishan

 Guru Teg Bahadur

 Guru Gobind Singh

 Siri Guru Granth Sahib

-4) Yogi Bhajan understood that teachers face the challenge of developing personal power.
-He knew that if we teach the powerful kriyas and meditations of Kundalini Yoga, it is essential we remain humble.
-He connected all Kundalini Yoga teachers to the energy and vibration of Guru Ram Das.
+4) Teachers face the challenge of developing personal power.
+If we teach the powerful kriyas and meditations of Kundalini Yoga, it is essential we remain humble.
+All Kundalini Yoga teachers can connect to the energy and vibration of Guru Ram Das.
 Guru Ram Das was known everywhere for his humility and his life provides a wonderful example of a successful and impactful teacher.
 Remaining humble is self-protective,keeping your ego at bay.

 You may find that you connect with a particular Guru, based on the virtue he represents or the numerology associated with a specific Guru:

 We invite you to read the description of each of the Gurus and to try the visualizations at the end of each page.
 Which Guru do you connect with the most?

 “My prayer is that your mind will find confidence, your soul will find peace, you will find your life purpose and you will honor the sacred trust that comes with each breath.”
 Yogi Bhajan, 1999

 Sikh Dharma International, Heroes Saints and Yogis by Shakti Parwha Kaur Khalsa and Guruka Singh Khalsa, Sikhnet.com, Peace Lagoon by Sardarni Premka Kaur, Wikipedia, and various other websites.